MicroCarb (Carbon Dioxide Monitoring Mission)

 - Provide additional interfaces for flexibility to payloads, on top of the OS-link native link: (MIL-1553, SpaceWire, BRIO bus, UART)

 - upgrade TM/TC boards.

 The previous capacity of the generic Myriade mass memory (16Gbit) was definitely not sufficient to meet MicroCarb needs.
 Hence, it was decided to develop a "combo" version of the On-board Computer, merging the OMER-E2 computer with a specific UPM-1T mass memory card.
-This UPM-1T card is inherited from on-going development held by Steel for Myriade Evolution platform.
-It will provide a mass memory capacity of 800 Gbit at EOL, with a power consumption as small as 3 W in average (for mass memory only, 10 W for overall OBC-Combo), which complies with very tight MicroCarb power budget.
+This UPM-1T card is inherited from ongoing development held by Steel for Myriade Evolution platform.
+It will provide a mass memory capacity of 800 Gbit at EOL, with power consumption as small as 3 W on average (for mass memory only, 10 W for overall OBC-Combo), which complies with a very tight MicroCarb power budget.